Education & Public Outreach

 Public outreach is an important part of the Haystack mission, across all of our radio science disciplines.
 Our scientists and engineers devote considerable time to educating members of the general public, from elementary students on up, on our research and how we study the universe through radio waves.

 Open House events

 The best way to learn about our research is to come visit the Observatory at one of our twice-yearly Open House events.
 On these occasions, Haystack scientists, engineers, and staff members hold interactive demonstrations and hands-on experiments for science fans of all ages.

 If you can’t make it to an Open House, follow us on Twitter or Facebook: we love to share our science, our technology development, our publications and research, and what it’s like to work at a radio science facility.

-Our annual Research Experiences for Teachers (RET) program, funded by the National Science Foundation, produces K–12 STEM-focused lesson plans: they are freely available here to educators.
+Our former Research Experiences for Teachers (RET) program, funded by the National Science Foundation, produced K–12 STEM-focused lesson plans: they are freely available here to educators.

 We invite students from the local high school to Haystack once a year to learn more about what we do and how they might work in a scientific or engineering field.
 Scientists and engineers also visit local schools to talk about their work and encourage kids of all ages to consider STEM careers.

 We also frequently host other radio science events, including some of the IVS Technical Operations Workshops, the Radio Stars conferences, the Incoherent Scatter Radar School, and the Open Radar workshops.